ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 As a new transform at the root of the scene, similar to nCloth and nHair constraints.
 Group them, hide them; if you can imagine it, you can achieve it!

 ![outlinerstyle3](https://user-images.githubusercontent.com/2152766/118120525-f2f6a600-b3e7-11eb-8876-76b87b6b82fa.gif)

+!!! hint "Subjective"
+    Whichever you prefer, it has no effect on the simulation and is strictly related to the Outliner only.
+They can also be re-parented after being created, it really doesn't matter where they are.
+So organise away!

 <br>